seandmurray/docker_ubuntu_ssh_mini/README.md

 `--ssh_publ_file <file>` the file name that contains the SSH public key, default `~/.ssh/id_rsa.pub`

+`--version-linux ubuntu:XX.YY` the version of linux to use as the base, default ${VERSION_LINUX_BASE}, I hope you know what you are doing?

 ## Starting/Stopping/Connecting

 To start the Container: `docker start <name>`